emersonmellado/devops/setup.md

 > **From this point forward you will be performing actions in your virtual machine.**
 Now that we all have a working copy of Ubuntu Linux 19.04 installed.
 We can begin building our **development server**.

-Let's update the apt packages as this will be needed for all instalations:
+Let's update the apt packages as this will be needed for all installations:
 - run: `sudo apt-get update` or `sudo apt update`
 ---